OnAzart/cloud-platforms/07_policy_as_code/info.md

 ### Fixed:
 - SQS query encrypted
-- Concurrency of both lambda functions is limited to 2
+- Concurrency of both lambda functions is disabled

 ### Important from lection:
 - (Almost) each cloud has built-in policy-engines.